If you are a male and you grew up in a boarding school in 1960s’ India like I did, chances are you had at least one close brush with homosexuality.

 Even the principal frowned on snitches.
 If you had a problem with another guy, you had to fix it by yourself, period.
 Back then, a lot of people got away with a lot of things.
 If it had been today, that principal today would be out on his sorry ass, no question about it.

-What went on inside my school was probably more like adolescent lust and experimentation stitched into a harsh fabric of bullying, not real homosexuality.
-Maybe many of those buggers grew up to be heteros in adulthood, who knows.
+What went on inside my school was probably more like adolescent lust and experimentation stitched into a harsh fabric of bullying and not real homosexuality.
+Everyone was buggering everyone else.
+Maybe many of them grew up to be heteros in adulthood, who knows.

 The foundationers were poor orphans, made up of Hindus converted to Christianity and Christian Anglo-Indians.
 Most of the foundationers had never seen the inside of a home or ever known what it was like to live in a family.
 They were in the school from a very early age, living under that harsh Darwinesque environment.
 One of our dorms was a nursery where we had children as young as 3.
 Some of the ogre-like prefects had been there from that age and had fought their way up.

-You’ll have to hold the fast forward button down a while if you want to know about my next brush, this time with real in-your-face homosexuality.
-That happened in Canada.
-I was then a church mouse who could only afford a BMW (Bus Metro Walk).
-The 202 to Cote des Neiges that day was nearly empty.
-The couple next to me could each have had his own seat surely but the girlish one insisted on sitting on his wiry muscular partner’s lap.
+My next brush with homosexuality – a harmless one this time – happened in Canada.
+I was in the 202 to Cote des Neiges and the bus that day was nearly empty.
+The gay couple next to me could each have had his own seat but the girlish one insisted on sitting on his wiry muscular partner’s lap.